What is the meaning of out of the labour force?

-A person is out of the workforce, as defined by the International Labour Organization, if they are not part of the workforce, meaning that they are neither employed nor unemployed.
-People who are neither employed nor unemployed are not part of the workforce.
-This category includes retired people, students, people who care for children or other family members, and others who are not working or looking for work.
-Information is collected about your desire and availability for work, your job search activity in the previous year, and the reasons why you are not currently looking for it.
+The International Labour Organization defines a person as being out of the workforce if they are neither employed nor unemployed.
+This category includes retirees, students, people caring for family members, and those who are not working or looking for work.
+To determine if someone is out of the workforce, information is collected about their desire and availability for work, their job search activity in the previous year, and the reasons why they are not currently looking for it.
+The economic inactivity rate is the proportion of the working-age population that is not part of the labor force.

 Leave Reply